AlanDSilva/DevBasicSkills2019-13/README.md

     Incorporated basic styling of the pages.

 ## 8/12/2019 - 18:50 - 1 hour of work
-    Continued working with styling the oages
+    Continued working with styling the pages

+## 9/12/2019 - 01:02 - 2 hours of work
+    Added error handling and flash alerts.
+    Added swap button to Number System Conversions page.